In this guide

 - Brier Score

-- A measure of prediction accuracy.
-Lower is better.
-Calculated as the mean squared error between your probability and the outcome (0 or 1).
+- A metric quantifying forecast precision.
+Smaller values denote superior accuracy.
+Derived by computing the mean squared deviation between your stated probability and the realised outcome (either 0 or 1).

 - Calibration